 We have access to electromagnetic stereotaxy and intra-operative CT scanning and angiography, which aid in the management of complex intracranial and spinal lesions.
 Australia’s first Gamma Knife radiosurgery unit is at Macquarie University Hospital and members of our group lead the management of intracranial lesions using this technology.

 Our clinical training positions include Masters of Advanced Surgery in neurovascular surgery, neuro-oncology, and spine and Masters of Surgery in general neurosurgery.
 The Royal Australasian College of Surgeons and the Neurosurgical Society of Australasia have accredited a Surgical Education and Training (SET) position and Post Fellowship Education and Training (PFET) Programs in Cerebrovascular and Spine Surgery.

 Our research group is studying syringomyelia (spinal cord cysts) and brain aneurysms, and is developing new treatments for brain AVMs.
 Our research is supported by the National Health and Medical Research Council (NHMRC).
 In addition to postdoctoral researchers and research assistants, the unit supports 5 PhD students.

-While based at Macquarie University Hospital, our group also provides clinical services in Penrith, Coffs Harbour, Gosford, Armidale, Bathurst, Dee Why, Dubbo, Orange, and Roseville.
+While based at Macquarie University Hospital, our group also provides clinical services in Nepean, Coffs Harbour, Armidale, Bathurst, Camden, Canberra, Chatswood, Dee Why, Dubbo, Norwest, North Sydney, Orange, Roseville, Sydney CBD and Tamworth.
 We are dedicated to always being available.
 With a neurosurgeon on-call 24/7 and weekly urgent appointments, we are committed to providing an excellent patient experience.